 GK: Well, what I learned from all this is that lefties, new-agers and liberals are just as prone to totalitarianism as conservatives and right-wingers, and that many of the neo-hippies that write about or promote that bohemian period of American history were never there anyway.
 Same with the latter-day Beat types in Boulder, Colorado.
 Children of the Sun was rejected by every hippie bookstore in Santa Cruz, Mt.
 Shasta, Eugene [Oregon], Arcata [California], as well as Harbin, Hot Springs, Esalen Institute and more… and the people who banned it are the same ones who describe themselves as open-minded and spiritual.

-BC: But back to this whole idea of precedence: It’s not only Germans that were intent on living this type of paganism, correct?
-I mean, historically it comes in many forms, from the transcendentalism of Emerson and Whitman to the mystic romanticism of William Blake… the whole romantic movement itself was a return to nature, its power and mystique, the idea that men weren’t born to inherent privilege, the revolutionary spirit that comes from viewing nature as the great egalitarian mediator.
+BC: But back to this whole idea of precedence: it’s not only Germans that were intent on living this type of back-to-nature, neo-paganist lifestyle, correct?
+I mean, historically the confluence of nature and spirituality comes in many forms, from the transcendentalism of Emerson and Whitman to the mystic romanticism of William Blake; the whole romantic movement itself was a return to nature, its power and mystique, the idea that men weren’t born to inherent privilege, the revolutionary spirit that comes from viewing nature as the great egalitarian mediator.

 GK: Certainly there were strong antecedents throughout Western history going back thousands of years, and a book I suggest to many people is one written in 1935 titled Primitivism and Related Ideas in Antiquity by Arthur Lovejoy and George Boas.
 There was no photography in those ancient days of course, but this work has many descriptions of various groups of people even back to the old Greeks, who became so disgusted with the dominant cultures of their times that dropping out seemed the only viable option.
 My publishing company Nivaria Press has released three works about the white Indians who lived in the Canary Islands prior to the European westward expansion in the 15th Century, and they have also been described by Lovejoy and Boas as idyllic antecedants to the cultural malaise that became European civilization after the Romans had spread their terror across the continent.
 I’ve written a lot about the Guanche Indians on my web site: www.whiteindians.com.